Scientists from Brazil have described a new species of sexually dimorphic loricariid catfish from southeastern Brazil.

 The new species shows marked sexual dimorphism: nuptial males have a slightly thickened pectoral-fin spine with somewhat enlarged odontodes and hypertrophied odontodes on the lateral margins of head, a dermal flap on the dorsal surface of the pelvic-fin spine, and a well-developed fleshy flap along the entire length of the posterodorsal margin of the pectoral-fin spine.

 Pareiorhaphis nasuta, named after its elongate snout (from the Latin nasutus, meaning long-nosed), is known only from the upper Doce River drainage, where it has been collected in areas of rapids at streams and rivers amongst the loose rocks making up the substrate.

 The water from which the fish has been collected is either clear and transparent, or nearly transparent and slightly black.

 Other fish species that have been collected with Pareirhaphis nasuta include Astyanax cf. taeniatus, Hypostomus affinis, Harttia sp., Neoplecostomus sp., Trichomycterus spp., Rhamdia quelen, and Geophagus brasiliensis.

-For more details see the paper: Pereira, EHL, 2005.
-Resurrection of Pareiorhaphis Miranda Ribeiro, 1918 (Teleostei: Siluriformes: Loricariidae), and description of a new species from the Rio Iguacu basin, Brazil.
-Neotropical Ichthyology 3: 271-276.
+For more information, see the paper: Pereira, EHL, F Vieira and RE Reis (2007) A new species of sexually dimorphic Pareiorhaphis Miranda Ribeiro, 1918 (Siluriformes: Loricariidae) from the rio Doce basin, Brazil.
+Neotropical Ichthyology 5, pp. 443"448.